steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

-parameters regarding physical layer mode for WiFi (Direct Sequence Spread Spectrum of 1 Mbps rate), receiver signal strength of -93 dBm, 1 KB for packet size, 1 second interval duration between ns-3 events (we will use it later), a generation size of 5 packets and 2 users (receivers).
+parameters regarding physical layer mode for WiFi (Direct Sequence Spread Spectrum of 1 Mbps rate), receiver signal strength of -93 dBm, 1 KB for packet size, 1 second interval duration between ns-3 events (we will use it later), a generation size of 5 packets, 2 users (receivers) and a string for the finite field to be employed.
+The string name will be searched in a ``std::map`` container that has the proper ``kodocpp::field`` instance.
 After that, the ``CommandLine`` class is ns-3's command line parser used to modify those values (if required) with ``AddValue`` and ``Parse``.
 Then, the interval duration is converted to the ns-3 ``Time`` format.